WHAT IS A NATURAL RESOURCE CENTER?

 The intention of the City Council has been to accomplish the creation of a natural resource center without direct expense to the citizens of Salida through the outlay of cash.

-The U.S. Forest Service construction project includes the expense of extending infrastructure to the site.
+The U.S. Forest Service construction project included the expense of extending infrastructure to the site.
 This includes the extension of a 12″ water main from Oak Street and Hwy 50 to the site, extension of an 8″ sewer main from CR 105 to Hwy 50, and gas, electricity and cable.
 Also included in this expense is construction of a new access from Hwy 50 to the eastern portion of the Vandaveer Ranch.
 These significant improvements are being paid for through the project financing, not through City general or enterprise funds.
 These improvements have been sized to accommodate future development of the site.

 After the debt has been repaid the U.S. Forest Service facility will revert to the City of Salida.
 Lease payments also include funds for maintenance, operation and repair of the facility.